Top Fall Soup Recipes 2022

 Food Stylist: Christine Albano

-Unless you’re doing catch and release fishing, one of the biggest perks of summer at the lake is cooking a fish that you’ve reeled in yourself.
+Unless you’re doing catch-and-release fishing, one of the biggest perks of summer at the lake is cooking a fish that you’ve reeled in yourself.
 There’s an unbeatable sense of pride that comes with reaping the benefits of your day on the boat.
-Plus, fish are filled with omega 3 fatty acids and vitamins.
+Plus, fish are filled with omega-3 fatty acids and vitamins.
 Low in fat and higher in protein, fish is often considered a superfood.
-But what if you’re experienced with a bait and hook but clueless in the kitchen?
+But what if you’re experienced with bait and hook but clueless in the kitchen?
 If this is you, check out these five ways to cook your fish.
 One “catch-of-the-day” dinner coming up!

 Baking